Mahathir-Khan/Bio257_2025_Project/Journal Log/Application_Log.md

 **Name:** [Sofia]
 **Description:**
 - Updated single cell RNA seq paper to Wang et al 2024 and added databases to Papers for Data (corrected to include AD vs control data)

+**Name:** [Mahathir]
+**Description:**
+- Set up the project notebook and am reading up on literature for the phylogenetic analysis we intend to perform.
+- Hope to have specific libraries and methods ready by next week

 ## 🗓️ [Date: 2025-10-19]
 **Name:** [Mahahthir]